i-mint/Bubble/Bubble-Dark-Red/readme.md

 Download Themes : https://www.opendesktop.org/p/1253999/</br>

 ## Change themes
-"This is the theme of gtk+ 3 and gk+ 2.
+"This is the theme of gtk+ 3 and gtk+ 2.
 You can use it on Linux distributions in every desktop environment that supports it"</br>
 Debian, Ubuntu (Gnome Desktop) : Use Tweak Tool to change the themes, Gnome Tweak > Appeareance > Themes</br>
 Linux Mint (Cinnamon): Menu > Settings > Themes > Themes > Controls</br>